reesotto/ADS-Project-2023/README.md

 | 30L  | 78 Mib | 1 s  |  ✓   |

 ### How to run the project:
-You can use the "project_tests_checker" and copy all and paste in terminal what's inside "all_commands".
-Inside the folder there are different .txt files:
+You can use the "project_tests_checker", copy all and paste in terminal what's inside "all_commands".
+The folder contains different .txt files:
 | File name        | Description                                                       |
 |------------------|-------------------------------------------------------------------|
 |open_1.txt        |Contains all the official input commands for the program to run    |